Mitigating Omitted Variable Bias in Empirical Software Engineering: Confounding in Teamwork Effort

 \subsection{Adjustment Sets}

-As in the previous case study, to estimate the effect of a treatment (\var{T} in our example) on an outcome (\var{E} in our example), we fit on the data a linear regression model $m_A$:
+As in the previous illustrative example, to estimate the effect of a treatment (\var{T} in our example) on an outcome (\var{E} in our example), we fit on the data a linear regression model $m_A$:

 The estimate of coefficient $\beta_t$ in the fitted model $m_A$ measures the effect $\var{T} \to \var{E}$.

 Thus, addressing question \autoref{q:adj-analysis} above (\emph{What variables ought to be measured?}) is tantamount to deciding which variables (covariates)\footnote{ In common statistical jargon, a covariate is any predictor variable other than the treatment. } should be included in set $A$ in model $m_A$ \eqref{eq:mA}.
 In particular, $A$ should include all \emph{confounders}, so that the effect $\var{T} \to \var{E}$ can be estimated without bias.
 Set $A$ represents what is called an \emph{adjustment set}: given a DAG and two of its variables---representing the outcome (\var{E} in our case) and the treatment (\var{T} in our case)---the adjustment set $A$ is the set of additional variables in the DAG that we have to include in \eqref{eq:mA}'s model to ensure that $\beta$ estimates the unbiased, uncounfounded, genuine causal effect of \var{T} on \var{E}.
 In other words, the adjustment set includes all predictors that we should include if we want to avoid introducing omitted variable bias.